BayAreaMetro/MTCDataModel/Project-Documentation/README.md

 The figure below illustrates the details described above.
 ![MDM Detail](images/dataset-detail.png)

-## The List (by Primary Category)
-The list of all inventoried datasets can be found on the [BASIS Website](http://basis.bayareametro.gov/results)
+This list contains all of the inventoried datasets as found on the [BASIS Website](http://basis.bayareametro.gov/results)

 ### Administrative Boundaries
 -- Not Yet Added To Inventory --
+- [LAFCO SOI Boundaries](). --Not Yet Added to Inventory
+- [Jurisdiction Boundaries](). --Not Yet Added to Inventory

 ### Environment